 How can we know when someone is discovering their true passion?

 Consider this: the internet is only 30 years old.
 Therefore, everyone who is currently aged 40 or over who are web developers could not have possibly predicted what their career was going to be.
 There is a strange pressure placed on young people for them to realize their “true passion” from a young age and go to college and learn about that specific subject matter in more depth.
 Yet many people continue to change careers, and many experts estimate that our future economy is going to become more dependent on freelancing.
 At what point can someone actually say that they are pursuing their true passion?
 In that same regard, how do we help people find their passion sooner so that they can spend more of their time exploring the area in-depth?
-The concept of can help people discover what they want to work on, although there are very few platforms that embrace the idea to make it easier for self-driven learners to acquire knowledge effectively.
+The concept of Free Learning can help people discover what they want to work on, although there are very few platforms that embrace the idea to make it easier for self-driven learners to acquire knowledge effectively.

 Why are companies staying private for longer?